xz-dev/distrobox-boost/README.md

 ## Background

-When I tried to use distrobox, it's not lacking packages, because most users can package an app if they want, it's not that hard.
+When I tried to use distrobox, it's not because of lacking packages, most users can package an app if they want, it's not that hard.
 I used distrobox as my build environment, such as building mono in RISC-V.

 > But as you know, the init for distrobox is too slow.
 I wasted a lot of time waiting for distrobox to tell me everything is ready.
 Sometimes distrobox init fails when the network is bad or wrong package name, etc.

 So I decided to code this tool to save my time and help more users use distrobox and share their packages.
 Because I know many packages are only made for specific distros, and some distros like Gentoo, Void Linux, don't have many devs to package apps.
 I want to use them but also need some must-have apps.

+Why I choice Rust but not bash:
+1. Easy write tests
+2. No runtime dependence issues
+3. faster!

 The goals of this tool are: